Regular genus and gem-complexity of some mapping tori: Introduction and Results

 Moreover, if $d=3$, then the regular genus $\mathcal{G}(M_f)$ of $M_f$ is $6$. \end{theorem}

-\begin{remark} {\rm Topological classification of closed connected PL $4$-manifolds according to regular genus (resp., gem-complexity) are very interesting problem in mathematics (cf. \cite{cc16, cav99, cm93}).
-But the topological classification of closed connected orientable PL $4$-manifolds according to regular genus is open when regular genus is greater than 5.
-In \cite{sp99}, Spaggiari conjectured that regular genus six characterizes the topological product $\mathbb{RP}^3 \times S^1$ among closed connected prime orientable PL $4$-manifolds.
-In Theorem \ref{theorem:genus1}, we have provided a crystallization of an orientable mapping torus of a homeomorphism $f:S^2 \times S^1\to S^2\times S^1$ with regular genus 6.
-This disproves the conjecture.} \end{remark}
+\begin{remark} {\rm Topological classification of closed connected PL $4$-manifolds according to the regular genus is a classical problem in combinatorial topology (cf. \cite{cav99, cm93}).
+A PL classification of closed connected PL $4$-manifolds according to gem-complexity (up to gem-complexity 8) has been studied in \cite{cc16}.
+But the solutions of these problems are known for a fairly small set of manifolds.
+The difficulty of the problem increases especially with the growth of the regular genus (resp., gem-complexity).
+In fact, the topological classification of closed connected orientable PL $4$-manifolds according to the regular genus is open when the regular genus is greater than 5.} \end{remark}